AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-current-service-pack-insatallations-steps-jee-osgi.md

    1. Ensure that you have installed the [!DNL Experience Manager] service pack.
    1. Download the corresponding Forms add-on package listed at [AEM Forms releases](https:/experienceleague.adobe.com/      docs/experience-manager-release-informationaem-release-updates/forms-updates/aem-forms-releases.html#forms-updates)       for youroperating system.
    1. Install the Forms add-on package as described in [Installing AEM Forms add-on packages](help/forms/using/     installing-configuring-aem-forms-osgimd#install-aem-forms-add-on-package).
-   1. If you use letters in Experience Manager 6.5 Forms, install the [latest AEMFDCompatibility package](https://     experienceleague.adobe.com/docsexperience-manager-release-information/aem-release-updates/forms-updates/  aem-forms-releases.html#forms-updates).
+   1. If you use letters in Experience Manager 6.5 Forms, install the [latest AEMFD Compatibility package](https://experienceleague.adobe.com/docsexperience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html#forms-updates).

 +++